+You don’t need to be working at a software development company in order to understand how databases work.
 If you are familiar with computer technology – which I am certain you are – you would have definitely heard of something called a “Database”.
-Databases and database management systems are a core element of computers and software.
+Databases and database management systems are core elements of computers and software.

 If you are someone who does not know much about the science of computers, you might not understand the technicalities of what a database management system is.
 But don’t worry, as this article will guide you through these technicalities and help you understand these concepts better.

-Database software refers to systems that capture, analyze, and maintain data for business use, allowing end users to retrieve the data when needed.
+Database software refers to systems that capture, analyze, and maintain data for business use, allowing end-users to retrieve the data when needed.
 Fortunately, there are many free database software solutions with powerful features that are trusted by hundreds of companies worldwide.
-This article will help break down the concept and uses of database programs for you and will give you a detailed description of 15 top-rated software options available for free.
+This article will help break down the concept and uses of database programs for you and will give you a detailed description of 15 top-rated free simple database software options available for you.

 What is a Database Management System (DBMS)?

 Database is a collection of interrelated data.
 It holds information that represents the real world, is coherent and connected, and has various uses and applications.
 Given that the amount of data can be enormous, it is important that a database be appropriately managed.
 This is done using a Database Management System (DBMS).

 The purpose of a database management system is simple – it manages your database.
 It means that it allows you to build and manage databases for different software macos applications.
 When the application is used by end users, a DMBS fetches relevant data on their request and makes your application function accordingly.
 Software applications are run in conjunction with databases.
 Database programs work at the background of software applications, storing, retrieving and managing information.

 Database management systems use different languages to define the data elements and manipulate the data.
 The most common example of a DBMS language is Structured Query Language (SQL).
 Any database that uses this language is called an SQL software, whereas a database that uses other query languages are known as NoSQL software.
 These languages are used by database administrators, designers, and end-users.